Spain Buying Guide

 What are your non-negotiables?

-Ascertain what’s top of your must-have list by asking things like: do you want to live in a coastal resort?
+Ascertain what’s top of your must-have list by asking things like: Do you want to live in a coastal resort?
 How many bedrooms do you need?
 Do you want a swimming pool?

 Visas